 Companies like Shyp, Uber, and Doorman have struggled to provide adequate volume, as assigning a driver to one pick-up place is often not enough just to cover delivery costs.
 This problem has been fixed by Roadie.
 It offers crowdsourced delivery services via individuals who already are heading towards delivery rather than sending a driver.
 The Roadie mobile app enables users to enter and match deliveries to their daily and planned routes.
 This approach helps save money for the company as it can pay less for its drivers than traditional courier service.

 Instacart and Postmates are prime examples of food and grocery delivery services.
 Instacart concentrates on delivering food.
 They employ personal shoppers (contractors) who buy and supply customers with products.
 With the help of their own delivery people, Postmates distributes groceries and other on-demand goods.

 - Delivery For Retailers

 Because there’s a lot of online purchasing on smartphones and tablets going on these days, some of the largest retailers have leaped into the on-demand delivery bandwagon.
 For example, Amazon provides Prime offers customers enjoy same-day delivery in more than 10,000 cities.
 There are also many startups developing on-demand delivery apps for brick-and-mortar retailers specifically.
 For example, Deliv uses private contractors to deliver products for a fee from shops and malls.
 Deliv partners to solve their last-mile problem with Adidas, Sony, and other popular brands.
 For both sides, it is a win-win solution that allows a retailer to reach a wider audience and the delivery service to grow their user base much faster.

-Cost Per-Feature For On-Demand Delivery App
+On-Demand Delivery App Development Cost Breakdown

 The on-demand app that we use daily— the consumer app” — binds us to a service provider.
 To react and be capable of delivering the service, service providers also need an app for them.